roydejong/BeatSaberMultiplayerChat/README.md

 [**👉 Download the latest release here**](https://github.com/roydejong/BeatSaberMultiplayerChat/releases/latest)

 ## Features
-The chat features work on all official and unofficial servers, but only with other players that have the mod installed as well.
+The chat features work on all servers, but only with other players that have the mod installed as well.
 Have fun, and remember: be nice. 😊

 ### Text chat
 Press the <kbd>💬</kbd> button in the lobby to open the chat box where you can see and type messages.